 Aggressive Throaty Sound.

-This Ford Racing by Borla Sport Cat-Back Exhaust System is designed as a direct bolt on replacement for the 2.3L EcoBoost powered 2015-2017 Mustang for both great looks and great sound.Technical Note.
+This Ford Racing by Borla Sport Cat-Back Exhaust System is designed as a direct bolt on replacement for the 2.3L EcoBoost powered 2015-2019 Mustang without the Active Valve Exhaust.

 The included mufflers are 49 state drive-by noise legal, not